alphagov/accessibility-monitoring-platform/README.md

 To launch the development environment:

-1. Start the pgAdmin and Postgres SQL environment
+1. Start the pgAdmin, Postgres SQL, and Localstack environment
 2. Start the Django server
 3. Start the Pulp watch process in a new terminal
 4. Start browser-sync (if needed) in a new terminal